We are the Ship: The Story of the Negro League Baseball Summary

 As ballplayers joined the major leagues, the Negro League began to diminish, and by 1960 it was gone.
 The Negro League players who did not make it to the majors felt fortunate that they were able to get paid to do something they loved, and are proud to have led the way for guys like Jackie Robinson who did make it.

-Essential Questions for We are the Ship: The Story of the Negro League Baseball
+Discussion Questions for We are the Ship: The Story of the Negro League Baseball

 - How did the Negro League pave the way for modern day baseball?